Rock and Roll (Gary Glitter song)

-"Rock and Roll" is the debut single by English glam rock singer Gary Glitter that was released in 1972, from his debut studio album Glitter.
-Co-written by Glitter and Mike Leander, the song is in two parts: Part 1 is a vocal track reflecting on the history of the genre, and Part 2 is a mostly instrumental piece.
-Both parts peaked at number two on the UK Singles Chart.
-In concert, Glitter merged both into one performance.
+"Rock and Roll" is a song by the English singer Gary Glitter, released in 1972 from his debut studio album, Glitter.
+Co-written by Glitter and Mike Leander, the song is in two parts: Part 1 is a vocal track with a "Rock and Roll, Rock" chorus and some verses reflecting on the history of the genre, while Part 2 is an instrumental piece aside from the regular exclamation of the word "Hey" in different tones as the only lyric.

+"Rock and Roll" peaked at number two on the UK Singles Chart, staying at number two for three consecutive weeks and was kept off the number one spot by Donny Osmond's cover of "Puppy Love".
+In concert, Glitter often merged both parts of "Rock and Roll" into one performance.

 "Rock and Roll" is Glitter's only top ten single in the United States.
-It was also in North America that the "Part 2" became popularly associated with sports, as a number of professional teams began to play the song during games to invigorate the audience.
+It was also in North America that "Rock and Roll Part 2" became popularly associated with sports, (especially in American football), as a number of professional teams began to play the song during games to invigorate the audience.
 Since Glitter's convictions for child sex offences, the song's continued use has been controversial.

 In the UK, "Rock and Roll" was one of over 25 hit singles for Glitter.
-In the US, the instrumental version (Part 2) attracted most of the attention; it hit No. 7 on the Billboard Hot 100.
+In the US, the instrumental version (Part 2) attracted the vast majority of the attention; it hit No. 7 on the Billboard Hot 100.
 The running time of the US mono 45, which is mixed different from the LP, is 3:10 whilst it is 2:58 on the US LP.

-In France, "Part 1" was the successful side, peaking at number one.
+In France, "Rock and Roll Part 1" was the most successful side, peaking at number one.